Florida could be knockout punch for Sanders’ 2020 campaign - KVIA

 “I like some of Sanders’ ideas, but he’s a little too extreme for me,” said Jeanne Hilburn, a 76-year-old retired teacher who lives in the suburbs of Tampa.
 “A lot of Democrats are like me — we want stability.”

-As the race for the Democratic nomination enters a penultimate phase, with Sanders’ campaign on the brink of collapse and Biden’s ascendant, attention is turning to places like Florida, which is holding its primary on Tuesday along with Ohio, Illinois and Arizona.
+As the race for the Democratic nomination enters a penultimate phase, with and , attention is turning to places like Florida, which is holding its primary on Tuesday along with Ohio, Illinois and Arizona.
 Florida has 219 delegates, the biggest prize of next week’s election.

 Few places hold the electoral cachet of Florida, which has been among the most coveted swing states in the last three decades, including during the contentious, chaotic recount of 2000.
 It is a vital state for President Donald Trump, who would have almost no path to reelection without it.